 - 1. If you use the IPv6 multicast functionality on the Switch, this setting is required. - 2.
-If you use the IPv6 multicast functionality on the Switch, you must set the device address (loopback 0 interface address). - 3.
-If you use the IPv6 multicast functionality on the Switch, you must also specify the IPv6 PIM (ipv6 pim) setting for one or more interfaces.
+If you use the IPv6 multicast functionality on the Switch, you must set the loopback address for the global network or VRF. - 3.
+If you use the IPv6 multicast functionality on the Switch, you must also specify the IPv6 PIM (ipv6 pim) setting for one or more interfaces on the global network or each VRF.